 A passively correctable deformity resulting from muscle imbalance may be resorted by transferring tendons

-In general these procedures are carried out on residual deformity in order children.
+In general, these procedures are carried out on residual deformity in order children.

 - Dwyer’s opening wedge osteotomy of the calcaneus to correct residual varus deformity.

-- The Dillwyn-Evans procedure – The Dillwyn Evans procedure consists of a medial and post release together with excision and fusion of the calcaneocuboid joint.
+- The Dillwyn-Evans procedure – The Dillwyn Evans procedure consists of a medial and posterior release together with excision and fusion of the calcaneocuboid joint.
 It should be reserved for patients older than 4 years.

 The arthrodesis is a salvage procedure for the stiff and painful foot.
 It is carried out after the skeletal age is at 12 years.
-At this stage the rate of pseudarthrosis is reduced and undue shortening of the foot is avoided.
+At this stage, the rate of pseudarthrosis is reduced and undue shortening of the foot is avoided.
 These patients have almost always had previous surgery unsuccessfully.

 - Infection (rare)